marcelinomalmeidan/astrobee_mapper/README.md

 Observation: as of now, transformation of a map to free-space polygons is not yet implemented.

-The mapper node can be divided in the following tasks:
+The \ref mapper node can be divided in the following tasks:

 * `Trajectory Validator` - Validates planned trajectories based on keep-in and keep-out zones.
 * `Octomapper` - Maps Astrobee's surroundings using an octomap (octree-based map);